 That being said, how often you wash your bra is subjective, dependent largely on your level of physical activity and your own unique body, as well as seasonal and environmental conditions.
 You may need to wash your bra more often to get rid of dirt and odors in the summer months.
 Fortunately, Trusst bras are made from an antimicrobial, moisture-wicking jersey lining that is engineered to minimize boob sweat all day.
 That means you won’t have to worry about washing sweat or bacteria out of your bras during the hotter seasons!

 In addition to taking care when washing your Trusst bras, it’s important to also store them properly in order to maximize their life span.
 We recommend laying your bras flat and lining them up in a drawer when storing them.
 If folded, the molded polymer cups in our BAST™ support system may lose their shape and structure over time.

 Additionally, consider rotating out your bras every few days in order to preserve their elasticity and further extend their lifespan.
-If your everyday staple is the Dahlia, then try out the Jessica to add a pop of lace to your daily routine.
-If your favorite bra is the Suzanne, then consider the Marjory for a sleek, T-shirt soft finish.
+If your favorite bra is the Naomi, then consider the Marjory for a sleek, T-shirt soft finish.
 Alternating the bras that you wear will make them last longer -- and give you the opportunity to wear different styles!

 At Trusst, we are dedicated to making bras that are not only supportive and comfortable but also unparalleled in their reliability.
 Our products are engineered to last, and we want to make sure that your Trusst bra is a bra that will lift you up in every way.
 If you’re ready to find your new favorite, then visit us at our Pittsburgh headquarters or shop our online store today!